sveltejs/rfcs/text/0000-declarative-actions.md

 - As for teaching, although this is a little more complicated than just a simple function, it shouldn't be that hard to teach/learn (I think ?).

 - Performance?
-I have no clue (could even be a benefit (?!) rather than a drawback since Declarative Actions would be statically analyzable).
+I have no clue (it could even be a benefit (?!) rather than a drawback since Declarative Actions would be statically analyzable).

 ##### I will add more as/if they rise in the pull request.

 ## Alternatives

-The only alternative I could come up with was to introduce the `<Target />` Element, as described, and allow its use in Components, which would leave the current Action developer experience (arguably lesser than Declarative Actions) as it is.
+The only alternative I could come up with was to introduce the `<target />` Element, as described, and allow its use in Components, which would leave the current Action developer experience (arguably lesser than Declarative Actions) as it is.

 By not making this change, as I mentioned above, it would still be impossible to apply styles directly to an Element defined, styled, etc.. by the consumer.